stebrech/notion2eleventy/README.md

 };
 ```

+#### Overwrite defaults

-This will use the default options.
-The one which need to be overwritten, have to be declared within an object (curly brackets).
+The example above uses the default values.
+To customize it you need to write them within an object (curly brackets).

 Example: